feature-flags-co/ffc-js-client-side-sdk/README.md

 #### Initialization delay
 Initializing the client makes a remote request to feature-flags.co, so it may take 100 milliseconds or more before the SDK emits the ready event.
 If you require feature flag values before rendering the page, we recommend bootstrapping the client.
 If you bootstrap the client, it will emit the ready event immediately.

 ### Activate developer mode
-Developer mode is a powerful tool we created to manipulate the feature flags locally instead of modifying them on [feature-flags.co](feature-flags.co).
+Developer mode is a powerful tool we created to manipulate the feature flags locally instead of modifying them on [feature-flags.co](feature-flags.co). **This will not change the remote values**
 Three ways to activate the developer mode.
 - from query string
 add this to your url before loading the page: **?devmode=true**